-1. The Younger, the Better
+1. The younger, the better

-The benefits of learning how to code at a younger age are noticeable in other subject areas.
-Hence, many teachers agree that coding for kids must start at a young age.
-There are even those who say the younger, the better.
+Students who learn to code at a young age have an advantage over many of their peers.
+The benefits of learning to code at a young age are noticeable in other subject areas, which can be unrelated to learning computer science.
+Many educators agree that coding for kids must start at a young age.

 Have a look at the world around us.
 Everywhere we look, we find different shades of color and patterns.
 When we consider this, the importance of being able to recognize shape and color is emphasized.

-3. Problem Solving Skills
+3. Problem Solving